 The Litter Less Campaign aims to reduce litter and affect long-term behaviour change among youth around the world

-The Litter Less Campaign is a joint initiative of The Wrigley Company Foundation and FEE on Litter.
-The Campaign entered into the second phase in 2014.
-The Litter Less Campaign Phase II has been running through schools engaging in the Eco-Schools or Young Reporters for the Environment (YRE) programmes in 27 countries in the first year, and will culminate in 35 countries by the third year.
+The Litter Less Campaign is a joint initiative of the Wrigley Company Foundation and FEE.
+The Campaign entered its third phase in 2017 and will run in 15 countries until 2019.
+The Litter Less Campaign Phase III is being implemented in schools through the Eco-Schools and/or Young Reporters for the Environment (YRE) programmes.
 It aims to engage and educate children and young people on the issue of litter, and encourage them to make positive choices.

 the main objectives